 If your money was held with a bank or building society that no longer exists, you can search for them on the BBA website to find out what has happened to them (and more importantly, your savings).

 If you had an account frozen during WWII, or you think that one of your relatives may have done, you can still get that money back.

 The Government froze the assets and accounts of those residing in enemy countries but with accounts in the UK, so they could not benefit from any assets being held here.

 You can now check a list of names of the account holders - surname and initial only for security reasons - and it will give you the chance to start your search, to get started visit the Restore UK website.

-If all your other efforts have turned up nothing, and you suspect you could have a large amount waiting to be claimed, the fee may be worth it.
+The fee may be worth it if you suspect you could have a large amount waiting to be claimed.
 The site works in the same way as Mylostaccount, with forms to fill in either online or by post, and relevant information then passed to the institutions in question.

-Accounts opened in your name, however long ago and regardless of changes of name since then, will still be in your name and the money will still belong to you.
+No matter how old the account is, and regardless of name changes, the money will still belong to you.
 You'll just need to provide identification, proving your current as well as previous names, and the money will be yours to claim.